Christ Church C.E. Primary School

 Spring Term 1 NEWS!

 In Autumn 2 we were so very busy!
 Not only did we have all our work to complete but we also had to celebrate Christmas!
-We created calendars, cards, ornaments and danced the afternoon away at our Christmas disco in all of our sparkles!
-Year 3 blew everyone away with their recorder rendition of jingle bells in the Christmas Service at church.
-We even managed to fit in a Santa Dash thanks to our Sports Ambassadors!
+We created calendars, cards, ornaments and danced the afternoon away at our Christmas disco in all of our sparkles, and were join by our elves from home for Elf Breakfast!
+Year 3 took part in the Christmas Service at church and we even managed to fit in a Santa Dash thanks to our Sports Ambassadors!

-Before all that though, the class had worked really hard, especially in maths, to try to master written methods for addition and subtraction.
+Before all that though, the class had worked really hard, especially in maths, to try to master written methods for addition.
 We will need to continue with this regularly during spring but hopefully our concrete equipment has helped to give us good grounding.
-In English, the class wrote some beautiful Remembrance poems and narratives and proudly shared them on our Remembrance worship.
+In English, the class wrote some beautiful Remembrance poems thoroughly enjoyed meeting Roald Dahl’s Big Friendly Giant to inspire their writing.

 We were budding scientists, investigating magnets and all their ‘super’ powers, asking some really great questions and suggesting answers to them.
-The class enjoyed learning about the significance of Noah’s rainbow in the Bible, and how this applies to our lives now; the importance of promises.
-This was reflected in some beaded rainbow bracelets which the class as a reminder of promises we make.
+The class enjoyed learning about the significance of Noah’s rainbow in the Bible, and how this applies to our lives now; the importance of promises and our School Value of Trust.

-Through developing dodgeball skills, some of the class are now set to attend the local competition, but we all worked hard to master the rules and skills for this great game!
-On top of all that, we also tried to travel to school actively at least once a week to earn December’s badge.
+We took part on Odd Socks Day for Anti-Bullying and celebrated our first Star in the Jar reward.
+On top of all that, we also tried to travel to school actively at least once a week to earn November and December’s badges.
 It’s no wonder we were ready for a rest!